w3c/wai-wcag-em/appendices.md

 #### Web Content Accessibility Guidelines (WCAG) 2

-This is the internationally recognized standard explaining how to make web content more accessible to people with disabilities.
+This is the internationally recognized standard that explains how to make web content more accessible to people with disabilities.
 The following resources are particularly important for accessibility evaluation of digital products:

 * [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/)
 * [WCAG 2.2 Technical Specification](https://www.w3.org/TR/WCAG22)